 In the board manual, there is a provision dealing with expert witnesses.
-Either an appellant or the assessor may call someone to provide expert testimony.
-While the manual deals with the law in this area, the following will briefly deal with the procedure a panel chair should use when faced with the prospect of dealing with an expert witness.
+Either an Appellant or the Assessor may call someone to provide expert testimony.
+While the Manual deals with the law in this area, the following will briefly deal with the procedure a panel chair should use when faced with the prospect of dealing with an expert witness.

 - 1) The witness must be qualified.
 There is a process by which this is done.
-Once that process has been completed, the panel chair (in consultation with their members) will have to decide if the witness has sufficient expertise to testify as proposed. - 2) The witness does not give any expert testimony unless and until he is qualified by the panel chair to do so.
+Once that process has been completed, the Panel Chair (in consultation with their members) will have to decide if the witness has sufficient expertise to testify as proposed. - 2) The witness does not give any expert testimony unless and until he is qualified by the panel chair to do so.
 Whoever is calling that witness goes first.
-Usually, the witness will have a typewritten resume or curriculum vitae to give to the panel.
+Usually, the witness will have a typewritten resume or curriculum vitae to give to the Panel.
 If so, it should be recorded as an exhibit in the appeal hearing, irrespective of whether the witness is ultimately qualified.
-The panel chair should ask for a copy of the resume at the beginning. - 3) Next, the party calling the proposed expert asks the expert questions.
+The Panel Chair should ask for a copy of the resume at the beginning. - 3) Next, the party calling the proposed expert asks the expert questions.
 The witness is put under oath at this time.
 The witness should confirm (under oath) that all information contained in the resume is true.
 Then, the party calling the witness asks questions exploring the qualifications of that witness.
-Prior to this, the panel chair should ask the other party if the qualifications of the proposed expert are in dispute or agreed.
-If agreed, much time will be saved. - 4) Frequently asked qualification questions will often include:

-a) Name, address, background

-- b) Business or Occupation
+Prior to this, the Panel Chair should ask the other party if the qualifications of the proposed expert are in dispute or agreed.
+If agreed, much time will be saved. - 4) Frequently asked qualification questions will often include: - a) Name, address, background b) Business or Occupation c) Education d) Training

-- Description of business or occupation.

-- How long in that business, and in what capacity.

-- Duties in that capacity.

-- Other relevant positions held, description of duties.
+- Description of business or occupation. - How long in that business, and in what capacity. - Duties in that capacity. - Other relevant positions held, description of duties.